Karachi Nuclear Power Complex: Energy capacity and corporate management

 The Karachi Nuclear Power Plant was designed to produce gross energy at 137 MWe with the corresponding net output is 125 MWe.
-From 1972 to 1979, the nuclear power plant operated with relatively high availability capacity factors up to 70%– it provided the electricity and energy to the whole city of Karachi.
+From 1972 to 1979, the nuclear power plant operated with relatively high availability capacity factors up to 70% – it provided the electricity and energy to the whole city of Karachi.
 Between 1972 and 1992, the nuclear power plant generated the energy about 7.9 billion units of electricity with an average lifetime availability capacity factor of 55.9%.
 In 1994, the nuclear power plant was exceptionally operated at 85.81% of capacity factor– the highest since its establishment.
-In 2002–04, the nuclear power plant was shut down due to maintenance issues, and is now kept at 55.55% capacity factor, nominally producing 90 MW of energy generation.
+In 2002–04, the nuclear power plant was shut down due to maintenance issues, and is now kept at 55.55% capacity factor, nominally producing 90 MW of electric power.

-With the completion of the two more units, the nuclear power plant is expected to produce over 2000 MW of electricity at an 80-90% capacity.
+With the completion of the two more units, the nuclear power plant is expected to produce over 2000 MW of electricity at an 80–90% capacity.

-The Karachi Nuclear Power Plant is owned by the Nuclear Regulatory Authority (NRA) of Pakistan that is responsible for licensing, inspection and ensuring the safety procedures taking place while running the power plant.
+The Karachi Nuclear Power Plant is owned by the Pakistan Atomic Energy Commission which runs the operations through regulations provided by the Nuclear Regulatory Authority (NRA) that is responsible for licensing, inspection and ensuring the safety procedures taking place while running the power plant.

 The National Engineering Services (NES) of Pakistan, the contractor, manages nuclear power plant on site on behalf of Nuclear Regulatory Authority and oversees the overall electricity distribution of nuclear power plant including the employment of transformers and grid connections over the city.
 The K-Electric supports the NES operations to manage the plant and relays on energy provided by the nuclear power plant to feed through its circuits.
 The Pakistan Atomic Energy Commission, on the other hand, has the responsibility of running the overall operations of the nuclear power plant including computerized machinery, plant stimulators, and manufacturing of fuel bundles, producing fuel cycle, manufacturing tools, and employing of computers.